deepaklokare24/asset-classification-crew/csv_enricher/README.md

 ## How It Works

-The application uses CrewAI's CSV RAG Search tool with Anthropic Claude and Ollama embeddings to semantically search through a source CSV file and find relevant information to fill in missing values in the uploaded CSV file.
+The application uses CrewAI's CSV RAG Search tool with Anthropic Claude and Hugging Face embeddings to semantically search through a source CSV file and find relevant information to fill in missing values in the uploaded CSV file.
 The process involves three specialized agents:

 1. **CSV Data Analyzer**: Analyzes the input CSV file to identify missing data and understand the data structure
 2. **Data Enrichment Specialist**: Uses the CSV RAG Search tool to find appropriate category values for rows with missing data and directly processes the CSV file using code execution